How Long Does Sleep Debt Take to Recover? A 1–2 Week Plan

 • Keep your weekday rhythm intact if you sleep in far too long

 Sleeping in until noon on Saturday often makes Sunday night harder, because your body clock has drifted later.
 That shift is sometimes called social jet lag, and it can make Monday morning worse than the Friday before.
 A safer guideline is to let yourself wake up only one to two hours later than your weekday wake time.
+If that weekday-to-weekend drift is the main issue, Weekend Sleep-In, Rough Monday?
+How to Ease Social Jet Lag focuses on easing it through the wake-time anchor.
+If the same drift has been triggered by travel across time zones, the wake-time anchor approach in Jet Lag Recovery covers the same lever for that case.

 A practical way to pay back sleep debt